 • rinsing your mouth with water or a mouth rinse,

-• visiting your dentist for teeth cleaning twice a year.
+• Visiting your dentist for teeth cleaning twice a year.

 Diet